jeffrafter/jeffrafter.github.io/content/blog/working-with-github-actions/index.md

 cd example-github-action-typescript
 ```

 We'll be using TypeScript to build our action, which requires Node.
 Out of the box GitHub supports a few environments for your actions to run [^environments].
 There is built-in support for running actions built in JavaScript (using Node).
 So why did I choose to use TypeScript?
-It makes development a lot easier by providing compile-time checks and hints in my editor about methods and parameters (espeically if you are using an editor like VSCode that has support for it).
+It makes development a lot easier by providing compile-time checks and hints in my editor about methods and parameters (especially if you are using an editor like VSCode that has support for it).
 As part of our action we'll export the TypeScript to JavaScript.

 [^environments]: There are several different [virtual operating systems](https://help.github.com/en/articles/virtual-environments-for-github-actions#supported-virtual-environments-and-hardware-resources) you can use for your actions which come preloaded with [useful software](https://help.github.com/en/articles/software-in-virtual-environments-for-github-actions).
 Additionally, you can utilize Docker containers running in one of these virtual environments to pre-configure your hosts.